Toymaker

 Where and how did you learn to do this?

-Asked by jaclyn about 11 years ago
+Asked by jaclyn over 11 years ago

 Originally, I happened across the book "Amigurumi World" by Ana Paula Rimoli.
 It showed me how to make basic crochet shapes, how to stitch faces, and how to find inspiration for toys in everyday objects (even cartons of milk)!
 From there I just bought a few more knit/crochet toy pattern books over time, and mostly printed off patterns from the net.
 There are a lot of free ones posted by the designers themselves.
 Over time, I just got a general sense of how to make the little limbs and faces and everything, and I got my start in designing through trial and error. :)